 Our unique programme gives you the chance to develop valuable skills outside of the more formal classroom learning.
 We award points for Graduate+ activities (including firewalking!) and these can be put towards a final Graduate+ award.

-Charlotte Smith graduated in 2010 and was immediately offered an internship at The NEC Group through the School's ongoing relationship with them.
+After graduating Charlotte Smith was immediately offered an internship at The NEC Group through the School's ongoing relationship with them.
 She has since risen through the ranks and is a Sales Executive at the NEC Group working for the Genting Arena and the Barclaycard Arena, where she is responsible for coordinating their live stages.

 Birmingham City University is a vibrant and multicultural university in the heart of a modern and diverse city.
 We welcome many international students every year – there are currently students from more than 80 countries among our student community.